 Gathering the info is only half the battle.
 The real work happens when you try to make sense of it all.
 This is where AI-powered note taking changes the game.

-Historical research usually involves wading through long-form content—think hour-long podcasts or 50-page transcripts of oral histories.
-AI tools can help you summarize these materials into core themes so you can get the gist quickly.
-Even better, AI can help you spot thematic connections across different eras, like linking the Reconstruction period to modern-day voting rights movements.
+Historical research usually involves analyzing long-form content, such as hour-long podcasts or 50-page transcripts of oral histories.
+AI tools summarize these materials into core themes to capture key information.
+These tools also identify thematic connections across different eras, such as links between the Reconstruction period and modern-day voting rights movements.

 By letting AI handle the heavy lifting of organizing notes and outlines, you can focus on the important part: critical thinking.